ryankueter/CheckValidators/README.md

 #### A Realistic Example

-One of the more powerful features of this library is the ability to use LINQ to validate custom datatypes and include other “Check” validators inside those validation rules.
+One of the more powerful features of this library is the ability to use LINQ to validate custom datatypes and include other check validators inside those validation rules.
 This can allow you to apply validators to collections.

 Notice that the following checks are being used inside of user-defined validation rules.
 * Check<string>(request.Email).IfNotEmail()